randers444/color-stream/README.md

 TODO: Write an actual README

 # Goals
 - A modern interface for manipulating color schemes by creating and manipulating relationships
 - A reasonable reactive svg library, good for the last step of transforming data into svg objects
+- Multi-tab sync and persistence

 ## Contributing
 TODO: Contributing Readme